Blatter faces bigger challenge at divided FIFA

 "I already told him many times, whatever he does from now on, even if he takes good decisions, nobody in the world will buy that any more," said Van Praag, a FIFA presidential candidate before withdrawing his bid.

-European soccer's governing body UEFA fell out with Blatter last year when he backtracked on a promise that his fourth term would be his last.
+European football's governing body UEFA fell out with Blatter last year when he backtracked on a promise that his fourth term would be his last.

 UEFA president Michel Platini said his federation would no longer support Blatter and the Frenchman was even more emphatic on the eve of Friday's election.